ahmad-elshowair/ahmad-elshowair/README.md

 # Ahmad Elshowair - Full-Stack Developer

   👋 Hi there, I'm a passionate Full-Stack Developer with a strong computer science and web development foundation.
-My journey is marked by continuous learning and practical application of cutting-edge technologies.
+My journey is marked by continuous learning and the practical application of cutting-edge technologies.

 ## 🎓 Educational Background